Customizing Large Language Models for Business Context: Framework and Experiments: Model Performance Evaluation with Online Experiment

-In addition to GPT evaluations, we also assess performance through evaluations from medical professionals and real consumers, focusing on medical expertise and consumer preference respectively.
+Our evaluation covers two key dimensions: medical expertise and consumer preference.
+For medical expertise, we assess consultations' \textit{professionalism} and \textit{accuracy}.
+For consumer preference, we focus on patient \textit{satisfaction} and \textit{trustworthiness}.
+Firstly, professionalism and accuracy directly relate to the quality of medical advice provided; ensuring that the system adheres to professional consultation procedures and standards and delivers precise diagnostics is paramount to patient safety and effective treatment.
+Secondly, patient satisfaction and trustworthiness are essential for gauging how well the system meets patient needs and expectations, which are crucial for patient engagement and adherence to medical advice.
+This comprehensive evaluation helps in refining the AI's capabilities and ensuring its utility in real-world healthcare settings.

-For the medical expertise aspect, we have engaged 10 real doctors from prominent hospitals and Doctor of Medicine students from top medical schools in China.
-Their extensive clinical experience is crucial for accurately evaluating the fine-tuned GPT-doctor.
-We compare 500 records from the GPT-doctor with 500 from real doctors.
-Each record is assessed by three different experts from the same department, ensuring a robust evaluation.
+For the medical expertise aspect, we have engaged a large group of real doctors from prominent hospitals in China.
+Their extensive clinical experience is crucial for accurate evaluations.
+We compare the consultation records from the untuned base model, LLM-doctor, and real doctors.
+We ask them to rate professionalism and accuracy along a scale of 0-100, where 100 represents extremely high and 0 represents extremely low.
+Each record is assessed by at least three different experts from the same department, ensuring a robust evaluation.
 The final score for each consultation record is the average of these ratings.
-To eliminate perception bias, we present all records as being from real doctors, without revealing the involvement of AI.

 Regarding consumer preference, we involve real consumers who assess the consultation records from a patient's perspective.
 This is conducted on the Credamo platform.
 Participants rate the records based on trustworthiness and satisfaction, as if they were the patients in the consultations.
+We ask them to rate trustworthiness and satisfaction along a scale of 0-100, where 100 represents extremely high and 0 represents extremely low.
 Each record is reviewed by at least three different consumers.
 The final score for each consultation record is the average of these ratings.
-During rating, we mix the consultation records from human doctors and GPT-doctor and ask each participant to rate ten randomly sampled records.
-This ends up with 500 unique participants to rate consumer preferences.

-The evaluations from both medical professionals and consumers are summarized in Table~\ref{table:expert}.
-From a medical expertise standpoint, the GPT-doctor is only marginally inferior to human doctors, trailing by 2.95\% overall, 3.66\% in professionalism, and 2.47\% in accuracy.
-This aligns closely with the GPT evaluations.
-In terms of consumer preference, the GPT-doctor falls short by 6.81\%, with a 6.82\% gap in satisfaction and 6.93\% in trustworthiness.
-Averaging all four metrics, the overall performance gap is 4.92\%.
-Despite this, the fine-tuned GPT's performance closely rivals that of real doctors, marking a significant achievement, especially considering that a single GPT-doctor can match the capabilities of thousands of human doctors.